 A US court has ruled that Oculus must pay $500 million to software developers ZeniMax over the VR headset they’ve developed.
-The jury ruled that Palmer Luckey, who co-founded Oculus after leaving ZeniMax, failed to abide by a non-disclosure agreement he had signed while working for the company.
+The jury ruled that Palmer Luckey, who co-founded Oculus, failed to abide by a non-disclosure agreement he had signed while working with ZeniMax and id Software.
 However, the jury also found that neither Oculus nor its founders stole trade secrets.
 This is all part of a very messy saga that’s been thundering on since 2014 and has seen appearances in court not only of Luckey but also John Carmack and Mark Zuckerberg.

-The basic background is this: the big boys at ZeniMax say that Palmer Luckey left the company with a working prototype and code that was not theirs to take, and subsequently worked on it with other ex-employees who came to work with him.
-They allege that Luckey downloaded a bunch of documents and data that would have been necessary to create the Rift VR headset, that he only supplied a rudimentary prototype while working for them, which was more fully developed by ZeniMax employees including John Carmack at id, and that Luckey “lacked the training, expertise, resources or know-how to create commercially viable VR technology”.
+The basic background is this: the big boys at ZeniMax say that Palmer Luckey’s collaboration with id resulted in a working prototype and code that was not his to take, and he subsequently worked on it with ex-employees who came to work with him.
+They allege that John Carmack at id downloaded a bunch of documents and data that would have been necessary to create the Rift VR headset, that Luckey only supplied a rudimentary prototype which was more fully developed by ZeniMax employees including Carmack, and that Luckey “lacked the training, expertise, resources or know-how to create commercially viable VR technology”.

 Of course, after Luckey set up Oculus, it was soon bought up by Facebook, complicating matters further and bringing to bear even more lawyers and mumbo jumbo men.

 The basic accusation has remained however, that the Rift is actually the work of ZeniMax employees.
 Their lawyers argued in court that the whole thing was a “heist” and that they ought to be paid $4 billion in total for the debacle, report Polygon.
 Meanwhile Oculus’ lawyers said that the lawsuit was motivated by “embarrassment” and “jealousy”.